Fizza-Rubab/Canvas-Developer/README.md

 Kindly take a screenshot of the console error message on the console, a screenshot of the browser window and a breif error description and mail it to `fr06161@st.habib.edu.pk`.

+# Code

+The entire code is available in the file `coursefiles.py` which you have to run.
+You can find the latest version online at: https://github.com/Fizza-Rubab/Canvas-Developer .
+Contributions are welcome!